Know what your income, healthcare, and benefits look like after you take off the uniform.

 Revisit your total compensation baseline

 Run the Total Compensation Calculator with your new civilian salary to see exactly how your compensation changed.
-Quantifying the delta helps you make informed decisions about negotiating raises or benefits.
+Quantifying the delta helps you evaluate pay, benefits, expenses, and future job offers with clearer numbers.

 Open calculatorClassroom & Privacy Note